Snapshot - Watch/Listen

 What to look for when investing in global cities

-Hugo Machin, Co-Head of Global Real Estate Solutions, explains what makes a successful global city investment and why London is so highly rated.
+Hugo Machin, Fund Manager, Global Cities, explains what makes a successful global city investment and why London is so highly rated.

 Global Cities are important because the United Nations (UN) is predicting by 2035 that 70%, or 9 billion people, will live in cities.